Challenges in Deploying Machine Learning: a Survey of Case Studies: Cross-cutting aspects

 \section{Cross-cutting aspects}

-In this section we describe three additional aspects that ML projects have to consider: ethics, end users' trust and security.
+In this section we describe three additional aspects that ML projects have to consider: ethics, law, end users' trust, security.
 These aspects can affect every stage of the deployment pipeline.